 “(They’re) very concerned that large corporations will come in and they won’t have a place on the water,” Canney said.

-The reason Lewis got involved, he said, was because the conflict between lobstermen and fishermen and aquaculture is growing and needs to be addressed.
+Lewis said he got involved because the conflict between lobstermen and fishermen and aquaculture is growing and needs to be addressed.
 Lewis joined the non-profit after retiring from the DMR in May.

 “The benefits of aquaculture have yet to be fully realized and I don’t think they will be fully realized as long as we’re dealing with this level of conflict,” Lewis added.

-The conflict is aquaculture leases interfering with traditional fishing grounds, and recreational boating activity.
+Opponents say aquaculture leases interfere with traditional fishing grounds and recreational boating activity.

-Belle, who said aquaculture is growing, emphasized its slow nature.
+Belle said aquaculture is growing, but slowly.
 In the past several years, the number of acres of coastal waters designated for aquaculture has grown to 1,558.

 “We’ve added roughly 400 acres, which is basically smaller than the average potato farm in Aroostook County,” he said.

-As Maine’s fishermen and lobstermen deal with future issues, Belle said many are adapting to the aquaculture industry.
+As Maine’s fishermen and lobstermen deal with future issues, Belle said many are adapting to aquaculture.
 He said some lobstermen are picking up “sea” farming in the offseason or making the transition permanently.

 “We’ve probably got more commercial fishermen as members than (PMFHF) do(es).”

-When asked about any conflict between the two industries, Belle agreed that there are some issues, but aquaculture leases, by design, cannot interfere with fishing areas.
+When asked about any conflict between the two industries, Belle agreed that there are some issues, but he said aquaculture leases, by design, cannot interfere with fishing areas.

 “If there is a significant commercial fishery in an area, you will not be given a lease.
 Period.
 End of discussion,” he said.

-DMR Commissioner Patrick Keliher added because of aquaculture’s small footprint on Maine’s coast, both industries can work together.
+DMR Commissioner Patrick Keliher said that because of aquaculture’s small footprint on Maine’s coast, both industries can work together.

-“I firmly believe that we can find a way to have these, have both of these very important industries coexist,” Keliher said.
+“I firmly believe that we can find a way to have ... both of these very important industries coexist,” Keliher said.

-Canney and Lewis mentioned lobstermen were not aware of previous Maine legislative sessions dedicated to making regulations.
+Canney and Lewis said lobstermen were not aware of previous Maine legislative sessions dedicated to making regulations.
 The two, and their organization, are now trying to keep those folks in the loop.

-“There will be a bill coming out of the reviser’s office and a sponsor and so far, so good, there’s listening,” she added.
+“There will be a bill coming out of the reviser’s office and a sponsor and so far, so good, there’s listening,” she said.

 Listening is what Canney and Lewis are asking for.
 The two want traditional fishing officials, aquaculture leaders, and the DMR to work together and plan out a strategy for the future.

-Plenty of concerns are facing the seafood industry, the biggest being climate change.
+Plenty of concerns face the seafood industry, and the biggest is climate change.

 While the PMFHF is hoping to work with others, Belle disagreed with its approach.